audiencebase/fb-ads-transcriber/README.md

 ## How it Works

-1. Scrapes Facebook Ads using the Facebook Ads Scraper actor.
+1. Calls the Facebook Ads Scraper actor to gather ad data.
 2. Extracts video URLs and essential details from each ad.
 3. Sends videos to the Audio and Video Transcriber actor.
 4. Combines transcription results with the selected ad metadata and outputs them.